johnyUofL/AWD_Deployment/README.md

 Before you begin, ensure you have met the following requirements:
 - Project was tested using Windows 11
 - Visual Studio Code
-- Python 3.8 or higher (path needs to be included in the environmental variables)
+- Python 3.10 (path needs to be included in the environmental variables)
 - pip (Python package installer)
-- Node.js and npm (for frontend dependencies)

 ## Installation Steps